 - If you plan to have custody of your children, notify the school, daycare or relatives looking after your children so they will know, for instance, that you will be the person dropping off and picking up the children.

-Our North Carolina Divorce Attorneys Can Help You
+Our Goldsboro Divorce Attorneys Can Help You

 We work with clients in Goldsboro and surrounding areas in North Carolina.
 Contact us today to discuss your case.